 Serena sat on the dark leather sofa and patted a spot next to her.

 “Come sit, I have something to show you,” she said.

 “What is this place?”
-Jody asked as she looked around and was more than a little unnerved by the transition of her surroundings from cozy suburban home to crazy occult lair.
+Jody asked as she looked around, more than a little unnerved by the transition of her surroundings from cozy suburban home to secret occult lair.

 “Wait,” Jody continued, “are you setting this up for Halloween?
 That’s months away.”

 Even as she grasped at that tenuous strand of normalcy, she knew it wasn’t the case.
 None of what she saw looked staged.
 Instead, it had the feel of someone’s office . . . if that someone was in the business of magic and rituals.

 She heard what sounded like a cross between a growl and purring and turned to look at the cat.
 The light from one of the candles must have been reflecting from its eyes because they appeared bright green.

 “I think she is ready,” her grandmother said.